 So Thompson is wrong again.

 We have felt obliged to reply to Thompson’s criticisms of our position.
-We will be very reluctant to do so again until he answers reasonably and succinctly the two questions we have asked in our follow-up letter to the Art Newspaper, which will be posted on this site following its publication.
+We will be very reluctant to do so again until he answers reasonably and succinctly the two questions we have asked in our follow-up letter to the Art Newspaper, which is posted below.

 Dawn Ades & Alastair Brotchie